 Duties included review of firms’ requests for waiver of U.S. price and allocation regulations, analysis of financial and economic data, and drafting of recommendations for decisions regarding waiver requests.

 Personal Consulting Clients

 Chloride Battery, Consolidated Aluminum, Motorola, Proctor & Gamble, Smith and Nephew

-Graduate: Microeconomics for Managers, Marketing Management, Marketing Strategy, Marketing Channels, and Pricing.
+Microeconomics, Marketing Management, Marketing Strategy, Marketing Channels, Pricing, and Managerial Economics.